-In February, 2018, our compensation committee reviewed our 2017 performance relative to the 2017 operating income and cash flow from operations as a percentage of revenue goals.
-The performance was certified at 104.7% of the global operating income target and 103.2% of our goal for global cash flow from operations as a percentage of revenue.
-The business unit that Mr. Soder is responsible for achieved 116.3% of the business unit operating income goal and 105.3% of the business unit's goal for cash flow from operations as a percentage of revenue.
+In February, 2019, our compensation committee reviewed our 2018 performance relative to the 2018 operating income and cash flow from operations as a percentage of revenue goals.
+The performance was certified at 86.4% of the global operating income target and 87.2% of our goal for global cash flow from operations as a percentage of revenue.
 The compensation committee also reviewed and assessed the performance achieved against the individual goals that had been established for each of the members of the Company's executive team, including Messrs.
-Edman, Schull, Chung, Soder and Barber.
-We use particular individual performance goals to ensure that other important areas of our business are measured and emphasized, which may include but are not limited to customer satisfaction, market positioning and growth, and structural and organizational improvements, as well as critical projects and assignments.
+Edman, Schull, Soder, Barber and Weber.
+We use particular individual performance goals to ensure that other important areas of our business are measured and emphasized, which may include but are not limited to customer satisfaction, market positioning and growth, and structural and organizational improvements, as well as the integration of Anaren, critical projects and assignments.
 Performance goals do not payout unless our Company achieves its threshold financial performance metrics.
-As a result, our compensation committee authorized the payment of 2017 incentive bonuses as follows:
+As a result, our compensation committee authorized the payment of 2018 incentive bonuses as follows:

-Name 2017 Incentive Bonus
+Name 2018 Incentive Bonus

-Thomas T. Edman \$843,116
+Thomas T. Edman \$472,529

-Todd B. Schull \$400,749
+Todd B. Schull \$238,716

-Chung Tai Keung, Canice \$683,515
+Douglas L. Soder \$183,028

-Douglas L. Soder \$501,603
+Brian W. Barber \$209,567

-Brian W. Barber \$357,808
+Daniel J. Weber \$157,818